AndreMaz/dnn-attention/README.md

 - Pointer Networks a.k.a.
 Ptr-Net.
 Used in [Sorting Numbers](#sorting-numbers)
 - Pointer Networks with Masking.
 Used in [Sorting Numbers](#sorting-numbers)

 I've tried, as much as possible, to avoid building custom layers in order to ease the readability of the code.
-Also, note that the code in `/model` folder contains repeated elements (e.g., `Encoder` is almost the same for all the models).
-I've deliberately didn't create generic layers because I think that this will ease the readability of the code and help to understand how the data flows through the layers.
+Also, note that I've deliberately didn't create generic layers.
+This means that the code in `/model` folder contains repeated elements (e.g., `Encoder` is almost the same for all the models).
+However, I think that this way of structuring things will ease the readability of the code and help to understand how the data flows through the layers.

 ## Date Conversion Problem
 Convert dates in different formats (e.g., `"08/30/21"`, `"080120"`, `"AUG 01, 2020"`) into ISO standard (e.g., `"2021-08-30"`, `"2020-08-01"`) format.
 For more info check the [useful links section](#useful-links).